GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-sidecar/README.md

 [k8s-secret]: https://kubernetes.io/docs/concepts/configuration/secret/

-## Run the Cloud SQL proxy as a sidecar
+## Run the Cloud SQL Auth Proxy as a sidecar

 We recommend running the proxy in a "sidecar" pattern (as an additional container sharing a pod with your application).
 We recommend this over running